 This paper proposes Mimic, an automated UI compatibility testing system for Android apps.
 Mimic is designed specifically for comparing the UI behavior of an app across different devices, different Android versions, and different app versions.
 This design choice stems from a common problem that Android developers and researchers face—how to test whether or not an app behaves consistently across different environments or internal changes.
 Mimic allows Android app developers to easily perform backward and forward compatibility testing for their apps.
 It also enables a clear comparison between a stable version of app and a newer version of app.
 In doing so, Mimic allows multiple testing strategies to be used, such as randomized or sequential testing.
 Finally, Mimic programming model allows such tests to be scripted with much less developer effort than other comparable systems.
-Additionally, Mimic allows parallel testing with multiple testing devices and thereby speeds up testing time.
-To demonstrate these capabilities, we perform extensive tests for each of the scenarios described above.

 A design figure on left shows the Mimic architecture.
 Mimic takes as input a set of apps and a Mimic script.
 The Mimic runtime that runs on a desktop that (described in subsection IV-A) executes the script, and runs specified tests on the set of devices connected.
 Mimic is designed to be able to scale the number of apps tested as well as the number of devices used.
 This architecture is managed by the Mimic programming model which provides methods for the setup of the runtime, configuring the set of devices that will be used for testing, specifying UI tests to be run, and the specification of desirable properties of the test runs that need to be logged.
 While it might be possible to write similar scripts by a tester who understands the nuances of Android devices and tools, Mimic makes this easier with a small set of APIs that provide high-level abstractions and callbacks that are specifically designed for UI compatibility testing.